hoang2306/output_predict_list/README.md

 Next, use the script get_user_bundle_predict_list.py to generate a .csv file containing three columns: user, bundle, and score.

-⚠️ Note: Make sure to correctly configure the paths to the three .pt files in the script.
+⚠️ Make sure to correctly configure the paths to the three .pt files in the script.

+I use kaggle to run all model in this repo (i have uploaded notebook for run all model in kaggle environment)